nandoabreu/telemetry-publisher/README.md

 Telemetry publisher to Apache Kafka

-This app can query telemetry against the local host.
-It is designed to run locally, sending local data to a remote broker.
+This app queries telemetry data from Linux-based hosts and publish them to a Kafka broker.

 ## Requirements